The Gilligans and the Skippers

 What seems to be happening now that we hold one male archetype above the other?
 Here is what I think is going on: The Skippers are being blamed for ‘toxic masculinity’ by third-wave feminists, and the Gilligans are being taught by them that looking up to the Skipper is evil.
 The Gilligans are afraid to question the feminists because they know that questioning will mean being kicked while they are already down so that they can’t fight back.
 Some Skippers give up on the Gilligans’ potential, and some Gilligans give up on learning from the Skippers, and even start to believe along with the feminists that the big guys really are evil.

 This is the simplest way that I know of how to explain the masculinity crisis in my girly, biased perspective.
 In reality it appears to be more complex than that.
 You can’t simply define the Gilligans and the Skippers.
-Jordan Peterson himself seems to be a combination of both characters.
+Jordan Peterson himself seems to be a combination of both characters, and naturally, there seems to be some Professer in him because he is one.
 Characters can also interchange as they manifest themselves socially around other men.
 A dad is a Skipper to his own son, but that son’s father is a Gilligan to his own father.

 If I am wrong about my interpretation of the masculinity crisis let me know.
 But on the chances that I am right I want to urge you–if you are an author like me please do your best to avoid taking one of your characters’ sides within the main conflict.
 Your mission is to try to look outside of yourself to see the perspectives of the characters who are not you so that they can compromise with each other.
 You and I will never be able to do this perfectly, but our efforts and intentions to explore beyond our own personalities, and genders are enough.
 For me, as a female author, this means that I need to figure out how to work with the Gilligans and the Skippers within, and around my male characters, and also how my female characters will interact, and negotiate with them.